DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-11-10-Introduction-to-transactions-in-Spring-data-jpa.md

     In a typical environment, there are two types of transactions, global and local.
     - Global transactions are used when multiple resources manage the transactions and are typically managed by the application server, allowing for access to multiple resources like message queues, relational databases, ...
     - Local transactions are typically associated with a specific resource like a JDBC connection, and this resource manages the transaction.
 Local transactions do not typcially run in a global environment.

-3. The advantage of Spring framework

-    The Spring framework allows transactions to be managed seamlessly by offering a consistent programming model across global and local transactions.
-Essentially code is written once benefitting from different transaction management strategies within different environement.

-    Spring provides supports for programmatic transaction management.
-Now this is where the developer writes custom code to manage the transaction and set boundaries.
-Spring also provides support for declarative transaction management, which allows developers to seperate transaction management from the business code.

-    Spring supports isolation levels that help developers avoid problems that may arise when multiple transactions in the application are operating concurrently on the same data.

 <br>